 Some applicants will have to wait months for appeal hearings

 The weeks of anxious waiting after you first submit your application sometimes result in disappointment.
 Finding out that the SSA rejected your claim can be a significant setback, but it should not stop you from pursuing benefits.
 An attorney can assist you in effectively appealing your case.
 It’s still a long, drawn out process but the chance of success is much higher.

 A significant portion of people who initially receive a rejection notice eventually receive benefits upon appeal.
-Depending on which SSA office handles your appeal request, you can be waiting months for a hearing.
+Depending on which SSA office handles your appeal request, you can be waiting many months for a hearing.
 The good news is that if an administrative law judge approves your appeal, you can collect benefits going back to the date when you first qualified after your application.